-- A positive school culture and climate
+- A positive school culture and climate which

-- is welcoming of difference and diversity and is based on inclusivity
+- is welcoming of difference and diversity and is based on inclusivity;

-- encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment, and
+- encourages pupils to disclose and discuss incidents of bullying behaviour in a non-threatening environment; and

-- promotes respectful relationships across the school community
+- promotes respectful relationships across the school community;

-- There should be effective supervision and monitoring of pupils
+- Effective supervision and monitoring of pupils;

 Definition of Bullying